Correlation

 Here is the latest graph:

-The calculated value of correlation is 0 (trust me, I worked it out), which says there is "no correlation".
+The calculated correlation value is 0 (I worked it out), which means "no correlation".

 Moral of the story: make a Scatter Plot, and look at it!